-During the past decade, the League has not only provided 1,000,000 volunteer hours for community projects but provided over $1.5 million in funding.
+During the past decade, our League has not only provided 1,000,000 volunteer hours for community projects but provided over $1.5 million in funding.
 Since its inception, JLS has raised funds for its projects in a variety of ways.
 From the 1920s through the 1960s, The Follies was a popular fund-raiser.
 League members staged and acted in a musical revue presented to a fee-paying public.
 The Christmas Shop was a unique fundraiser for many years.
 The Wise Penny Thrift Shop opened in 1960 and brought in revenue for forty years.
 The Simply Classic cookbook, an award-winning bestseller, was created and published in 1993, and continues to be a major fundraiser.
 Our newest cookbook shows Celebrate the Rain shows similar promise.
 The Annual Campaign provides direct funds to the League from our members.
 Revenue has also been raised through successful silent and live auctions of donated merchandise and services since 1994.

-Throughout its over 85-year history, the Junior League of Seattle has successfully met the emerging needs of the community by initiating cutting edge programs and providing trained volunteers to manage and direct service projects, community education, fundraising and advocacy efforts.
+Throughout its over 90-year history, the Junior League of Seattle has successfully met the emerging needs of the community by initiating cutting edge programs and providing trained volunteers to manage and direct service projects, community education, fundraising and advocacy efforts.
 As a result of League training, the Junior League of Seattle has also provided a legacy of leaders who bring knowledge and experience to the community in which they serve.